Key Points

 RELATED: PUGH MATRIX VS. ANALYTICAL HIERARCHY PROCESS

 All improvement initiatives eventually get to the point where you need to decide between different viable solutions.
-If you know how to use the Pugh Matrix, you can lean out your evaluation process.
+If you know how to use the Pugh Matrix, you can streamline your evaluation process.

 By building a synthesized solution from the best of the alternatives, you will likely come up with your optimal improvement idea.